TalkTools

 This is to plan as best you can:

-To decide where you want your child to go for camp or activities.
+• Decide where you want your child to go for camp or activities.

-And what activities they would like to do.
+• Decide what activities they would like to do.

-Then you would do the research for that place, that camp, that day program and those little activities, like summer reading at the library.
-Try to find our all you can about that them.
-The who, what, where when and how many.
+• Do the research for that place, that camp, that day program and those little activities, like summer reading at the library.

-Go to their website and really look.
+• Go to their website and really look.

-Check out their social media for photos to help paint the picture better for you.
+• Check out their social media for photos to help paint the picture better for you.

-Then you would do the Vetting process such as calling to talk to someone about these things on your list.
-Asking questions about the ins and outs of the programs.
+Then you would do the vetting process such as calling to talk to someone about these things on your list, asking questions about the ins and outs of the programs.

 Such as what does a day really look like at camp, or how many kids are in the reading program at the same time.

-Finding out what truly is involved in a typical day will help you see if it is a fit for your child or if it might be too much for them right now.
+Finding out what truly is involved in a typical day will help you see if it is a fit for your child, or if it might be too much for them right now.

-Be aware that on paper, things might look amazing.
-They may tell you one thing as you call to ask but then you can come to find that in reality it is not the same.
 One summer, we signed Elizabeth up for camp because she literally LOVED camp.
 Not my other two kids, they never went.
 But Elizabeth could not wait.
 Everyone in our town loved this place it seemed.
-So I did all the above steps but one.
-And I was going to see the place first.
-So when I went to get Elizabeth on the second day, she was surrounded by what seemed like 50 kids running around with 2 workers there.
+So I did all the above steps but one, and I was going to see the place first.

 Ummm?
 Yeah, NO!
 This was not what was promised at all.

-GO TO SEE THE PLACES– I capitalized this one for a reason!
+GO TO SEE THE PLACES.
+I capitalized this one for a reason!

 A drop in visit gets you the best, most real results.

-Then go from there with your decision.
+• Then go from there with your decision.

-If all looks good,
+5) If all looks good, share your child’s needs early

-Schedule a time to talk to that about your child and their needs.
+If all looks good, schedule a time to talk about your child and their needs.

-Now is not the time to keep things to yourself and hope that because it is summer, and it is just fun stuff that your child will be just fine without you laying the groundwork.
+Now is not the time to keep things to yourself and hope that because it is summer, and it is just fun stuff, that your child will be just fine without you laying the groundwork.
 Because by experience, I will tell you that will not happen.
-Little Elizabeth was hiding behind a chair one time because she was just overloaded, and the workers could not wait until I got there to ask me all about it.
-I learned fast on this one.
-I offer that you share the IEP.
-After all, those who will be working with her want to know, should know and with the information can understand your child better from the start.

-Maybe take them to see these things , take them to see and meet the people.
-Start off slow.-maybe one day a week and see how it goes.
+Start off slow, maybe one day a week and see how it goes.
 Or maybe a few hours at first, then do more.

 Send a communications notebook for your child.
 Let them circle the number on a scale for key things you need to know.
 Such as “Did my child have a meltdown?”
 No writing needed.